'But Do I Love You?': Tips For Homebound Declutterers

 "Having survived the Great Depression, I think there was just a general distrust in financial institutions, as well as people that they just dealt with on a daily basis," Hall said.
 "They kept all their receipts."

-She's thinking of a 102-year-old client of hers who kept all of her tax returns dating back to the World War II period.
+She's thinking of a 102-year-old client of hers who kept all her tax returns dating back to the World War II years.
 "I told her we can let these go now and shred them appropriately," Hall said.
 "And her response was, 'I don't trust this country.' "

-Part of the Baby Boomer generation herself, Hall said her cohort's pain point is the emotional ties wound up in the items their forebears valued.
+Part of the baby-boom generation herself, Hall said her cohorts' pain point is the emotional ties wound up in the items their forebears valued.

 But the millennials?
 They don't want your stuff.

 "Our children have no emotional attachment to some of grandmother's possessions," she said.
-"In fact they don't even have much attachment to some of their mother and father's possessions."
+"In fact, they don't even have much attachment to some of their mother and father's possessions."

 Hall's generation finds itself caught in the middle, with an obligation to hold onto those treasured objects.